zebheone/GhostScroll/README.md

 * Ready for Ghost 0.6.4
 * OnePage/Multiple Pages hybrid based on {{tags}}.
-* Navigation (Ghost 0.5.9)
+* Navigation
+* Pagination.
 * Disqus Comments.
 * Site search based on RSS feed.
-GhostHunter https://github.com/i11ume/ghostHunter/ (clone it to .../assets/js/)
+GhostHunter https://github.com/i11ume/ghostHunter/ (clone it to .../assets/js/).
-* tag page with tag header background (Ghost 0.5.8)
+* Tag page with tag header background (Ghost 0.5.8).
-* posts and pages with header background
+* Posts and pages with header background.
+* FontAwesome. (with no code, just type @fa-example-icon-text@).
-* Microdata out of the box
+* Microdata out of the box.

 ## Customization